zack-shoylev/devsite/source/_posts/2013-11-05-welcome-to-performance-cloud-servers-have-some-benchmarks.markdown

 Actually, since we're on that topic - if you have corrections, or additions, or suggestions for us to add to all of this, please file an issue on the [GitHub repository](https://github.com/rackerlabs/performance_cloud_benchmarks) - all raw results, plotting scripts, etc is sitting right there, though my in progress fabric script to run them all didn't make the print deadline.

 If you see something wrong?
 Let us know.
 All of these new flavors are fully operational with our complete range of [tools and SDKs](http://developer.rackspace.com).
 You can reach out to me ([Jesse Noller][1]) on [Twitter][2], [email the developer support team](mailto:sdk-support@rackspace.com), ping [@Rackspace](https://twitter.com/Rackspace) on Twitter, or even reach out to [help@rackspace.com](mailto:help@rackspace.com).
-Special thanks to the entire Rackspace team for making this possible, and a special shout-out to [Brian Curtin](https://twitter.com/brian_curtin) for helping me get all the data put together into some semblance of sanity!
+Special thanks to the entire Rackspace team for making this possible, a special shout-out to [Brian Curtin](https://twitter.com/brian_curtin) for helping me get all the data put together into some semblance of sanity!
+Thanks to [plot.ly](http://plot.ly) for making graphing data simple and awesome!

 I'm really looking forward to seeing what these new Performance Cloud Servers, a revitalized [Cloud Block Storage](http://developer.rackspace.com/blog/happy-birthday-cloud-block-storage.html), [OpenStack Heat](http://developer.rackspace.com/blog/openstack-heat-orchestration-coming-to-rackspace.html) orchestration, and [Cloud Queues](http://www.rackspace.com/blog/cloud-queues-available-now-to-all-cloud-customers/) will empower you, developers & hackers to dream up and build.